Shopify/polaris/src/components/ResourceList/README.md

 It makes sense to surface this key action from the details page on each list item, but adding this action to each item would be visually repetitive.

 Shortcut actions resolve this.
-They provide a way to promote popular actions by showing them when the merchant hovers their mouse over a list item.
+They provide a way to promote popular actions by showing them when merchants hover their mouse over a list item.
 As long as the shortcut action remains available on the resource’s details page, merchants using devices without a mouse can still access them.

 Our customer list item can benefit from a shortcut action that lets merchants jump to a customer’s most recent order.